Banner Health

 Women’s heart care at Banner Health

-At Banner Health, women’s heart care is designed around how heart disease truly affects women.
+At Banner Health, women’s heart care is designed around how heart disease affects women in real life.

 • Preventive screenings based on age, health history and life events

-• Advanced diagnostic testing tailored to women’s symptoms
+• Advanced diagnostic testing tailored to your symptoms

-• Treatment plans that reflect unique risk factors and experiences
+• Treatment plans that reflect your risk factors and health goals

-• Education and support to help you take action early
+• Education to help you take action early

 Why choose Banner Health for women’s heart care?